Dropbox Cannot Sync Error Messages

 Solution 11.
 Clear cache

 Dropbox Caches may mislead the access to target files.
-Thus, clear them might solve Dropbox can’t sync permission denied problem.
+Thus, clearing them might solve the Dropbox can’t sync permission denied problem.

 2. Delete them from the folder.